-If you were recently injured in any kind of lane change crash on the Houston area, it is in your best interest to quickly contact Michael P. Fleming & Associates, P.C.
+If you were recently injured in any kind of lane change crash on the Houston area, it is in your best interest to quickly contact Fleming Law, P.C.
 Our firm can review your case and help you understand all of your legal options as soon as you call us or contact us online to receive a free consultation.

 Texas Laws on Changing Lanes